-Guidelines: Students selecting this course must have successfully completed Introduction to TV Production or must have received permission from the instructor.
+Guidelines: Students appropriate for this course have successfully completed Intro to Television Production or receive a teacher recommendation.

-Fine and Performing Arts
+Fine and Performing Arts-Theater & Arts

-TT1100 TECHNICAL THEATER (This course m TECHNICAL THEATER (This course may be repeated) 111100 GRADES 9-10-11-12 .5 CREDIT
+TT1100 TECHNICAL THEATER (SEMESTER) 111100 COLLEGE PREP GRADES 9-10-11-12 .5 CREDIT

 The course is a semester-long exploration of the duties of stage technicians and their contribution to the total aesthetic effect of a dramatic production.
 Topics covered will include design research and principles; scene shop organization; painting and construction techniques; equipment use and maintenance; principles and application of sound, lighting, and computer technology; the use of special effects; costume and makeup considerations and selection; publicity and business management; theater safety; and the function of technical stage personnel in production work.
 The technical theater course will incorporate academic study and hands-on application of knowledge and skills.